RajatKGupta/Quantifying-control-circuit-regulation-in-the-human-brain/README.md

 Steps for using the code (requires SPM mounted on path):

-1. Extract eigenvariates for each brain-region (as in the example file ts.mat) and store it in a .mat file.
+1. Extract eigenvariates (from preprocessed fMRI data you have) for each brain-region (as in the example files ses-func01.mat and ses-func02.mat) and store it in a .mat file.
+You will need to run dcm pipeline on these files for each subject seperately across all sessions.
 2. Run import_ts.m
 3. Run specify_dcm.m
 4. Run estimate_dcm.m